ADULT PUBLISHING DIVISION

 While we are unable to give feedback on every manuscript we receive, there are many avenues to help writers develop their manuscripts.
 See our advice for authors page for a collection of practical suggestions.

 Attach your manuscript and a short synopsis (of no more than 300 words) as separate Word documents and send via email to firstname.lastname@example.org.
+Your email should be no larger than 3MB.

 In the subject line of your email, please state the title of your book, whether your book is fiction or non-fiction, and then genre (eg Heiress in Love: Fiction/Romance or The Address Book: Non-Fiction/Memoir).